-Plant and machinery - Straight line over 20 years
+Solar farm plant & machinery - Straight line over 25 years

-Plant and machinery is stated at cost less accumulated depreciation and accumulated impairment in value.
+Solar farm plant and machinery is stated at cost less accumulated depreciation and accumulated impairment in value.
 Such cost includes the cost of replacing part of such plant and equipment when that cost is incurred if the recognition criteria are met, but excludes the costs of day-to-day servicing which is expensed as incurred.